LinoMeister/seminar-cggp-alpha-wrap-2/README.md

     - Improved with case distinction
         - Still need to verify this, why would it be sufficient for the circumradius of the outer cell to be $\geq \alpha$?

+- Labeling of faces after insertion
+    - Check if we can already mark some as `ourside`

 ### Surface Extraction
 - Extract the surface that separates inside from outside